John T. Drew

 Art 500D Graphic Design Thesis

 Professor John T. Drew is the Executive Director, and Founder of the Innovation Center for Design Excellence.
 A 2016 start up nonprofit organization dedicated to providing scholarships to underprivileged design students.
 Professor Drew is currently a Full Professor at California State University Fullerton (CSUF) and has served as the Vice Chair of the Art Department-- a department of over 80 individuals.
 Professor Drew is the recipient of the California State University, Fullerton Outstanding Teacher Award, Four-time Outstanding Scholars Award, and Six-time Author Award.
 He is also the Director and co-founder for The Design Innovation Project (CSUF).
 A joint faculty partnership with Cal Poly University, Pomona (CPP) and industry leaders to create “mobile think tanks” that specialize in innovative solutions for visual communication problems.
 He has taught at Virginia Commonwealth University, Richmond Virginia, and The University of Utah, and has been a Visiting Professor at Virginia Commonwealth University, Qatar in the Graphic Design and Visual Communication Areas.
-He is the co-author of Acuity 1.0 ; Color Management: A Comprehensive Guide for Graphic Designers (Rotovison 2005, Allworth Press 2012); Color Management for Logos (Rotovision 2006); Color Management for Package Design (Rotovision 2008); Choosing Color for Logos & Packaging: Solutions for 2D & 3D Designs (Rotovision 2009), and The Acuity Color Matching System (Rotovision 2005).
-Many of these books have been translated and published as co-editions into French, German, Spanish, Chinese, Italian, Russian, and South East Asia (simplified English language).
-Professor Drew is the co-editor of Design Education in Progress: Process and Methodology (CDSCAD- Virginia Commonwealth University Press), and he is on the editorial board of directors for Designed Behaviors , an international design journal published by Kyunggido: Design Research and Education Lab, South Korea.
-Professor Drew is an institutional representative and visiting evaluator for the National Association of Art Schools and Design (NASAD).
-Professor Drew has been a consultant for the South Korean Ministry of Transportation and Meadow River Enterprises to develop new signage systems, including low-light signage systems for use by the United States National Park.
-His research on The Effects of Distance, Typographic Form, Color, and Motion on Visual Acuity has been adopted by The Americans with Disabilities Act (ADA) and subsequent amendments.
-Professor Drew holds a U.S. patent for The Effects of Distance, Typographic Form, Color and Motion on 20/20 Vision , and is a Society for Environmental Graphic Design Educational Foundation Grant recipient.
-He is a lifetime honorary member of The Korea Brand Identity Association, and has been a guest speaker for numerous events including the International Council of communication Design (ICO-D) Design Week in Daegu, South Korea.
+He is the co-author of the Innovation Center for Design Excellence: White Paper for App Visual Accessibility (ICDE 2020); Acuity 1.0, Color Management: A Comprehensive Guide for Graphic Designers (Rotovison 2005, Allworth Press 2012); Color Management for Logos (Rotovision 2006); Color Management for Package Design (Rotovision 2008); Choosing Color for Logos & Packaging: Solutions for 2D & 3D Designs (Rotovision 2009), and The Acuity Color Matching System (Rotovision 2005).
+Many of these books have been translated and published as co-editions into Polish, French, German, Spanish, Chinese, Italian, Russian, and South East Asia (simplified English language).
+Professor Drew is the co-editor of Design Education in Progress: Process and Methodology (CDSCAD- Virginia Commonwealth University Press), and he is on the editorial board of directors for Designed Behaviors, an international design journal published by Kyunggido: Design Research and Education Lab, South Korea.
+Professor Drew is a past institutional representative and a current lead visiting evaluator for the National Association of Art Schools and Design (NASAD).
+Professor Drew has been a consultant for the South Korean Ministry of Transportation, Meadow River Enterprises, and The Americans with Disabilities Act (ADA) to develop new signage systems, including low-light signage systems for use by the United States National Park.
+Professor Drew holds a U.S. patent for The Effects of Distance, Typographic Form, Color and Motion on 20/20 Vision, and is a Society for Environmental Graphic Design Educational Foundation Grant recipient.
+He is a lifetime honorary member of The Korea Brand Identity Association and has been a guest speaker for numerous events including the International Council of communication Design (ICO-D) Design Week in Daegu, South Korea.